 Leaders cannot simply rely on their Chief Technology Officer (CTO) or their IT teams to lead the way.
 We encourage all members of the team, executive included, to learn to use the technology alongside the daily users.

 While it’s great that you did your homework; if you decide to engage us we will need to conduct a discover process to ensure the technology needed to support the business covers multiple issues and has the ability to integrate with the rest of the technology stack.

 In most cases a technology upgrade will be necessary.
 However, there may be some cases depending on the business objectives that a software upgrade may not be necessary in the scope of the project we’re discussing.

-Competitors entering the market place are endless, this can make it difficult for leaders to understand the new business models, consumer demands/loyalty and best practice requirements that are now quite different with every new generation of consumers.
-Companies must stay on the cutting edge in their respective industry in order to maintain a competitive advantage.
+Competitors entering the marketplace are endless, this can make it difficult for leaders to understand the new business models, consumer demands/loyalty and best practice requirements that are now quite different with every new generation of consumers.
+Companies must stay on the cutting edge in their respective industries in order to maintain a competitive advantage.

 My Executive Management team is reluctant to make any changes to our current business model; what will that mean for my business in the near future?

 The discussion of change within an organization can be challenging in the early stages.
 As a stakeholder you must decide if your business can sustain new competition entering the market while maintaining your current competitive advantage.